Purchases made through links earn us a small commission, at no extra cost to you.

-As much as I adored Prague, I was eager to make a day trip out of town to explore a bit more of the Czech Republic.
+As much as I adored Prague, I was eager to make a side trip out of the city to explore a bit more of the Czech Republic.

-We decided to visit the sleepy Bohemian town of Kutná Hora, as it was only a short bus ride from Prague and could easily be seen in an afternoon.
-Not only that, but Kutná Hora sounded really interesting too!
+We decided to do a day trip to Kutná Hora, a sleepy Bohemian town that’s only a short bus ride from Prague.
+Not only were there several things to do in Kutná Hora that could easily be enjoyed in an afternoon, but the history of Kutná Hora sounded really interesting too!

 Getting to Know Kutná Hora